Wanderlynn

 Hello: Halo (everyone recognizes “Hello”)

-thank you: Terima kasih
+Thank you: Terima kasih

-Currency: Indonesian Rupee (approximately 12,000/$1)
+Currency: Indonesian Rupee (approximately 18,000/$1)

 Walking along the sidewalks of Ubud, I am greeted by small displays of colorful flower petals wrapped in small palm leaf boxes.
 This is part of a daily Hindu ceremony to please the gods similar to prayers of thanks or the rotations seeking merit for the Buddhists.
 The wandering dogs, insects and birds benefit greatly as many of the small boxes contain rice or other food.
 I watched a dog patiently stand aside while a woman arranged several small boxes so he could give thanks by nosing through the boxes once she departed.
 Each morning the sidewalks are swept and the process begins again.